Complete Your Smile with Modern Dentures

 Caring for Your Dentures

 Modern dentures are not your grandparents’ dentures.
-The wearing and upkeep of dentures is far less cumbersome than it used to be.
+The wearing and upkeep is far less cumbersome than it used to be.
 Nevertheless, these are your new “teeth” we’re talking about here – you wouldn’t go to sleep every night without brushing and flossing (right?), so attach that same belief to your dentures.
 They need to be cleaned nightly too.

 Your Suwanee dentist will provide you with detailed instructions about how best to care for your modern dentures.
-Very likely, the recommendations will include a gentle brushing and overnight soaking in a special cleanser to remove the food, bacteria, and plaque that have built up on your dentures throughout the course of the day.
+Very likely, the recommendations will include a gentle brushing and overnight soaking in a special cleanser to remove the food, bacteria, and plaque that has built up on your dentures throughout the course of the day.

 Along with at-home care, keeping up with preventive care visits to your My Johns Creek dentist ensures that your dentures are fitted properly and working as they should.
 Just because you’ve gotten replacement teeth for the teeth you were missing, that doesn’t mean dental care should be abandoned.